PostHog/posthog.com/contents/handbook/growth/sales/how-we-work.md

 - This means you can hit quota by a combo of bringing in new business and expanding existing.
 - It also means that you are less likely to totally neglect existing customers because if they churn, it hurts your overall ARR figure.
 - Commission is uncapped and paid out based on:
-  - X% of ARR for new annual deals sold
+  - X% * Y of ARR for new annual deals sold
-  - X% of ARR for renewed annual deals sold
+  - X% * Y of ARR for renewed annual deals sold
     - This stops overselling in the first year
+    - Y is a multiplier based on the [annual plan discount table](/handbook/growth/sales/contracts#discounts) which ensures you aren't penalized by converting monthly customers to annual, where the ARR would drop.
+      - Y = 1.25 where ARR >=$20K and <$60K
+      - Y = 1.33 where ARR >=$60K and <$100K
+      - Y = 1.54 where ARR >= $100K
+      - If you discount less, you'll make more commission.
     - We’ll adjust your quota to account for the fact that a big chunk of the quota will be met by the renewal itself
-  - 0.5X% of ARR for monthly customers
+  - X% of MRR for monthly customers
     - Some customers will just self serve or happily stay on month-to-month
-    - We want to incentivize conversion to annual contracts _but_ we don’t want you to force people into annual where it doesn’t make sense, hence a smaller % still paid out
+    - Your focus here will be expanded product adoption, which may naturally drive conversations about annual plans
   - 0% of ARR on any overages at the end of an annual contract
     - This is because we don’t do overages in our current model
   - Your specific commission % will depend on your OTE and quota size